 Likewise, Nagios XI can be configured to receive and process SNMP traps from other external devices.

-Contact the sales team for pricing details.
+Price: Contact the sales team for pricing details.

 WhatsUp Gold from IpSwitch is another good choice for keep track of SNMP enabled-devices.
 This is a flexible and complete monitoring tool that can be customized to meet the unique needs of every user.